flathub-infra/documentation/docs/02-for-app-authors/07-updates.md

 # Updates

-Flathub builds and publishes app updates a few hours after a change is made to an app's manifest, though the exact time to publish can vary depending on the build backlog.
+Flathub builds and publishes app updates after a change is made to an app's manifest.
+The exact time to publish can vary depending on the backlog.

 ## Automatically publish updates